romanchaa997/Audityzer/assets/README.md

-# Web3FuzzForge Assets
+# Audityzer Assets

-This directory contains visual assets for the Web3FuzzForge project.
+This directory contains visual assets for the Audityzer project.

 ## Important Notice

 The current images and assets in this directory are placeholders.
-You should replace them with actual screenshots, diagrams, and visualizations of your Web3FuzzForge implementation.
+You should replace them with actual screenshots, diagrams, and visualizations of your Audityzer implementation.

 ## Directories